ivan-the-bio-lover-42/Rinfox-Revived/README.md

 Installation Instructions:

+NOTE: If Firefox is already installed, uninstall it to ensure you are working with a clean 115.28.0esr install.
+If you don't, then the current Firefox configuration may interfere with installation of the theme.
+NOTE: Make sure you uninstall Firefox updates via the registry.
+Otherwise, Firefox will IMMEDIATELY update even if you installed 115.28.0esr and break the theme in which case you'll need to start over.
+To prevent this, do the following:

+1) Open regedit and navigate to HKEY_LOCAL_MACHINE\Software\Policies
+2) Create a subkey and name it Mozilla
+3) Under that subkey, create a subkey called Firefox.
+The registry address should now read HKEY_LOCAL_MACHINE\Software\Policies\Mozilla\Firefox
+4) Within this subkey, add a DWORD value and call it DisableAppUpdate.
+Then set it to 1.
+5) Proceed with installing the theme.

 For user convenience, I have included all the files necessary to get the theme going.
 The two directories you will modify are the profile and installation folders.
 - Installation Directory (C:\Program Files\Mozilla Firefox)
   - xul.dll: This is the native controls patch (credit to Isabella) for Firefox 115ESR.
 I have patched it to function with 115.28.0esr, the latest 115esr release.